Kazuyoshi Ishii: Successfully held the three major dome tournaments in Tokyo, Osaka, and Nagoya.

-In December 2002 On December 7th, the K-1 World Grand Prix 2002 final was held at Tokyo Dome.
+In December 2002 On December 7, the K-1 World Grand Prix 2002 final was held at Tokyo Dome.
 Tickets sold out for 50,000 people, and total event sales were approximately 1 billion yen.
 It will be the largest martial arts event in the history of Tokyo Dome.
-On December 31st, the hosting of "INOKI BOM-BA-YE 2002" was transferred from Nippon Television to TBS.
+On December 31, the hosting of "INOKI BOM-BA-YE 2002" was transferred from Nippon Television to TBS.
 Held at Saitama Super Arena.
 As a subprogram on NHK Kohaku, it achieved a viewership rating of 16.7%.

 Restart

-In June 2009, on June 9th, we launched the ``Kancho Channel on the video sharing site YouTube.
+In June 2009, the site launched the Kancho Channel on YouTube.

 In June 2009, on June 10th, he published his autobiography "Karate Super Baka Ichidai".
 At the publication party on the 12th, he said, ``From now on, I will basically no longer be in the ring giving greetings, sitting in the commentary booth, or working as a producer for the current K-1 organization.K-1's amateur organization.
 "In order to spread the sport worldwide, we will focus our efforts on establishing the International K-1 Federation (FIKA), an organization similar to the International Federation of Football Associations (FIFA) and the International Olympic Committee (IOC)."

-In July 2009, on July 22nd, Yukan Fuji's website ZAKZAK featured a column entitled "[Kancho Ishii's Kai!
+In July 2009, on July 22, Yukan Fuji's website ZAKZAK featured a column entitled "[Kancho Ishii's Kai!
 Diet School]" which talks about dieting methods that utilize the knowledge gained through healthy eating and reading.
 A weekly series has started.

-In December 2009, on December 5th, during the K-1 rules practical explanation before the opening ceremony of the K-1 WORLD GP 2009 FINAL, he entered the ring as the ``Special Competition General Producer in place of Nobuaki Tsunoda, who was suspended from work.
+In December 2009, on December 5, during the K-1 rules practical explanation before the opening ceremony of the K-1 WORLD GP 2009 FINAL, he entered the ring as the ``Special Competition General Producer in place of Nobuaki Tsunoda, who was suspended from work.
 This was his first return to the field in seven years since 2002.

 In 2010, the content of the column often deviates from topics related to dieting, and since the content of these digressions was well-received by readers, the title was changed to ``[Kancho Ishii's Kai!
 Life School] to cover various topics and behind-the-scenes stories from the martial arts world.
 I also write about.

 In 2011, after learning about K-1's unpaid fight money issue, it was reported that a new martial arts world tournament would be launched in 2012.
 It owned the trademarks for K-1 and the mixed martial arts event HERO'S, but has transferred the rights to real estate developer Barbizon.
 On November 3, the establishment of the International K-1 Federation (FIKA) was announced in Beijing.